crispinalan/tikicalendar/README.md

 * Press the spacebar to read out the event(s) for the selected date
 * Enable "Talk At Startup" in the preferences window to read out date and event details when the calendar is started

 The use of espeak replaces the previous date reader code which was based on concatenating pre-recorded wav files.
-Although I added some speech tag words this approach was limited in scope but had the advantage that no external library was needed.
+Although I added some speech tag words, this approach was limited in scope but had the advantage that no external library was needed.

 Use the information menu item to check if espeak is installed on your system.